aydenp/BirdBath/README.md

 ## Contributing

-Feel free to contribute to the source code of CleanBird to make it something even better!
+Feel free to contribute to the source code of BirdBath to make it something even better!
 Just try to adhere to the general coding style throughout, to make it as readable as possible.

 ## License